Galija: Galija during political turmoil, without Predrag Milosavljević and hiatus (1994–1999)

-During the summer of 1994, Galija promoted Karavan with a large number of free open-air concerts held on city squares across Serbia, including a concert in the park outside Belgrade's Old Palace.
-At the time, the group started to collaborate with the ruling Socialist Party of Serbia, which–although the band had never adopted the Party's nationalist rhetoric or promoted the Party in their work–provoked part of the public and music press to label Galija as a "state band" and "court band"; Galija's collaboration with the regime of Slobodan Milošević during the time when most of Serbian (both mainstream and underground) rock acts protested against it would influence the reception of the band's work in years to follow.
+During the summer of 1994, Galija promoted Karavan with a large number of free open-air concerts held on city squares across Serbia, including a concert in the park outside Belgrade's Old Palace and in Niš's Čair park.
+At the time, the group started to perform on events organized by the ruling Socialist Party of Serbia, which–although the band had never adopted the Party's nationalist rhetoric or openly promoted the Party in their work–provoked part of the Serbian public and music press to label Galija as a "state band" and "court band"; Galija's collaboration with the regime of Slobodan Milošević during the time when most of Serbian (both mainstream and underground) rock acts protested against it would influence the reception of the band's work in years to follow.
 Following the promotional concert in Niš's Čair park, Predrag Milosavljević left the band.

 In 1996, the group released the album Trinaest (Thirteen).
 Alongside Predrag Milosavljević's lyrics, Trinaest featured lyrics from poems by Branko Radičević, Stevan Raičković and Petar Pajić.
 The album featured guest appearance by Ognjan Radivojević on Hammond organ.
 During the same year, author Milan Kerković published the band's biography entitled simply Galija.
 The following year, the band released the compilation album Večita plovidba (Eternal Sail) and the studio album Voleti voleti (To Love to Love), which brought the hit "Kotor".
 The album lyrics were written by lyricist Slobodan Kostadinović.
 The track "Ko bi drugi" ("Who Else Would") featured Boban Pavlović on lead vocals.

-The recording of the concert Galija held in Niš's Čair Hall on 8 March 1998 was released on the live album Ja jesam odavde (I Am From Around Here).
+Voleti voleti promotional tour included concerts in Belgrade's Sava Centar, the building of Serbian National Theatre in Novi Sad and in Niš's Čair Hall.
+The recording of the concert held in Čair Hall on 8 March 1998 was released on the live album Ja jesam odavde (I Am From Around Here).
 On the concert, the band performed in the new lineup, featuring Nenad Milosavljević (acoustic guitar and vocals), Saša Ranđelović (guitar), Dragutin Jakovljević (guitar), Boban Pavlović (drums) and Slaviša Pavlović (bass guitar), with Saša Lokner performing as guest keyboardist and Ivana Ćosić and Gordana Svilarević providing backing vocals.

 In 1999, the band released the album Južnjačka uteha (Southern Comfort), produced by Ivan Vlatković and featuring covers of traditional Serbian songs.
 The album's only song authored by the band was "Uteha" ("Comfort").
 The album was not followed by promotional concerts, and shortly after its release the band went on a hiatus.
 During the hiatus, Milosavljević brothers worked on the soundtrack for Zdravko Šotra's hit film Zona Zamfirova.

 The band's long-time bass guitarist Zoran Radosavljević "Čupa", who had, after leaving Galija, rejoined Bubamare and in 2000 became the director of Niš Cultural Center, died on 6 September 2004.